dandalion98/s-shell/README.md

 # s-shell
 s-shell is a REPL shell for securely performing Stellar operations that supports multi-sig.
+This tool was build for the security paranoid who insists on working with encrypted keys of multisig accounts in a minimal ephemeral environment.

 For security, s-shell works with encrypted account files that are exported from s-cli.